Julia Perry: Life and education

 Born in Lexington, Kentucky, on March 25, 1924, Julia Perry moved with her family while still a child to Akron, Ohio.
 She studied voice, piano, and composition at Westminster Choir College from 1943 to 1948, earning her bachelor's and master's degrees in music.
 For her thesis she wrote a secular cantata titled Chicago.
 She continued her graduate studies at the Berkshire Music Center in Tanglewood, where she was a student of Luigi Dallapiccola, and then studied at the Juilliard School of Music.
 She was awarded her first Guggenheim Fellowship in music composition in 1954.

 In 1952, Perry began studying under Nadia Boulanger in Paris and was awarded the Boulanger Grand Prix for her Viola Sonata.
 She was awarded her second Guggenheim Fellowship in 1956, which she used to continue her studies with Dallapiccola in Italy.

 Perry also studied conducting at the Accademia Chigiana in Siena during the summers of 1956 and 1957, and in 1957 was sponsored by the U.S. Information Service to conduct a series of concerts in Europe.

 After five and a half years in Europe, Perry returned to the US and continued her work in composition.
 She took up teaching at Tallahassee's Florida Agricultural and Mechanical College in 1967 and was also a visiting artist at Atlanta College.

-In 1964 her three-act opera-ballet The Selfish Giant won an American Academy of Arts and Letters Prize in music.
+In 1964 her three-act opera-ballet The Selfish Giant, based on Oscar Wilde's fable, won an American Academy of Arts and Letters Prize in music.

 Perry suffered a stroke about 1970 and her career began to decline.
 She died on April 24, 1979, and is buried in Glendale Cemetery in Akron, Ohio; the birth year on her tombstone, 1927, is incorrect.